-That said, it's a little different when you go on organized tours.
+An exception is when you go on organized tours.
 Who knows exactly why tipping is expected on tours, but it's come to be the norm.
 It is customary on tours to tip the guide and driver a certain amount per day.
 The guide gets a larger tip than the driver but both will expect and appreciate the tip.

-If you are traveling in a small party like 2 to 4 members, we suggest approximately US $10 per day per person as tips for your tour guide and US $5 per day per person for the driver as gratitude for their service.
+If you are traveling in a small party like 2 to 4 members, we suggest approximately US $10 per day per person as tips for your tour guide and USD $5.00 per day per person for the driver as gratitude for their service.
 Gratuities can help improve the service for you.
 Anyone who has received a tip will recognize that his services have been appreciated.
 For your convenience, we suggest you tip the guide and driver when they see you off at the airport or pier at the end of each city tour.

 Roughly, decide how much you want to tip your guide per day as a total.
 Then multiply that by however many days you've been on tour (and divide by however many people are in the group.
 The larger the group, the greater the total daily tip rate should be).
 When you've arrived at the guide's total, divide by half to get the driver's amount.

 When to Tip